 Patagonia Torrentshell Jacket

 Comparing Patagonia vs Columbia in terms of popularity is an easy task – Patagonia is a clear winner.
-This is mostly thanks to jackets such as Torrentshell, which is considered by many trekkers to be the best jacket of its type on today’s market.
+This is mostly thanks to jackets such as Torrentshell, which many trekkers consider to be the best jacket of its type on today’s market.

 While it doesn’t look overly fancy, Patagonia Torrentshell is undoubtedly a stylish jacket – who wouldn’t want to wear something as sleek-looking as this?
 Fortunately, the excellent design of this outdoor garment is not the only great thing about it.
-In our opinion, Torrentshell strikes an ideal balance between toughness, functionality, and stylish looks.
+We think Torrentshell strikes an ideal balance between toughness, functionality, and stylish looks.

 Besides being warm and comfortable, this jacket is also fully waterproof.
-Using the already-mentioned H₂No membrane, it’s a great choice for someone looking for a storm worthy jacket.
-Its 50D outer fabric, on the other hand, is very durable and provides fantastic weather protection, especially once we consider the model’s relatively affordable price.
+Using the already-mentioned H₂No membrane, it’s a great choice for someone looking for a storm-worthy jacket.
+Its 50D outer fabric, on the other hand, is very durable and provides fantastic weather protection, especially after considering the model’s relatively affordable price.

 Another of Torrentshell’s amazing features is its large hood.
-To stop the cold from reaching your neck, you only have to tighten the hood by using the elastic cord.
+To stop the cold from reaching your neck, you only have to tighten the hood using the elastic cord.
 The model also features two standard handwarmer pockets, both of which are sitting surprisingly low on the jacket.
-If you’re serious about mountaineering, you may want to look for a model with pockets that are slightly raised.
+If you’re serious about mountaineering, you may want to look for a model with slightly raised pockets.
 The ones found on Patagonia Torrentshell can be hard to access when you’re wearing a backpack with a waist belt.

 For the price it comes at, this jacket is a great choice.
-If you’re looking for a model that successfully retains body heat while keeping the rain and cold at bay, you’re bound to find this fantastic Patagonia product to your liking.
+If you’re looking for a model that successfully retains body heat while keeping the rain and cold at bay, you will find this fantastic Patagonia product to your liking.